OWASP/www-project-secure-headers/tab_headers.md

 ### Values

-🧭 As the specification is still under developmement, it is better to consult this [page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy#directives) to obtains the current list of supported directives.
+🧭 As the specification is still under development, it is better to consult this [page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy#directives) to obtain the current list of supported directives.

 ### Example